dcernst/dcernst.github.io/teaching/mat431f21/index.md

 </div>

 ## Welcome ##
-Welcome to the course web page for the Spring 2021 manifestation of MAT 431: Introduction to Analysis at [Northern Arizona University](http://nau.edu).
+Welcome to the course web page for the Fall 2021 manifestation of MAT 431: Introduction to Analysis at [Northern Arizona University](http://nau.edu).

 <div class="row">
   <div class="col-xs-12 col-sm-6">